quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   2^24 or greater are invalid, and receipt of these values MUST be treated as a connection error of type TRANSPORT_PARAMETER_ERROR.

-An endpoint's min_ack_delay MUST NOT be greater than the its max_ack_delay.
+An endpoint's min_ack_delay MUST NOT be greater than its max_ack_delay.
 Endpoints that support this extension MUST treat receipt of a min_ack_delay that is greater than the received max_ack_delay as a connection error of type TRANSPORT_PARAMETER_ERROR.
 Note that while the endpoint's max_ack_delay